jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 SILICON VALLERY VIDEO
 keep in mind, this is not neccesarily an endorsemetn of modern silicon valley

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over heirarchy.
 Invention over the tried and true.
 Look at your smartphone or laptop.
 These are the morals that invented that device.
 Don't take it for granted.
 Other cultures were investing billions and we have no idea who they are today.
 Because they using the philosophy of the era of mass production they invented nothing worth holding today.
-The Traitorous Eight—only eight guys!—were using the new philosophy of mass-collaboration, and thus started the Information Age.
+The Traitorous Eight—only eight guys!—were using the new philosophy of mass-collaboration, and thus started the Internet Age.

 You're already a super human cyborg.
 You've already addicted to the majic of the protagonists new tools.
 You already believe in mass-collaboration.
 You're ready to be a player god.
-All it takes to jump into the Information Age, is the click of a new ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
+All it takes to jump into the Internet Age, is the click of a new ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.
 When all factions/ideologies agree, society can win the game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DetailedAnyIndianpangolin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>